Coding matrices provide a way to see coding intersections between two lists of items in your project.

-Both of these folders are located in the Queries folder in Navigation View.
+Both of these folders are located in the Queries section of the Navigation View.

 If you store the coding matrix in the Query Results folder, it remains linked to the query that generated it.
 You open and navigate coding matrices in the same way, no matter where you choose to store them.
 Manage query results

-You can double-click a coding matrix in List View to open it in Detail View.
-If you want to see the matrix results as a chart, click the Chart tab on the right.
+You can double-click a coding matrix in the List View to open it in the Detail View.

 What can I do in a coding matrix?